-If you've been off work for just a month or two when you apply, Social Security might deny your claim initially to see whether your impairment continues to keep you from working long term or if it improves.
+If you've been off work for just a month or two when you apply, Social Security might deny your claim initially to see whether your impairment continues to keep you from working long-term or if it improves.
 The same goes for medical conditions that involve impairments that are often temporary, such as having a broken leg, recovering from hip surgery, or suffering from whiplash after a car accident.
-If you apply based on one of these conditions, Social Security may quickly deny you; if you appeal, Social Security will review your case and could approve you if you are still unable to work.
+If you apply based on one of these conditions, Social Security may quickly deny you; if you appeal, Social Security will review your case and could approve you if you're still unable to work.

 If you're doing a substantial amount of work, such as working 10-20 hours a week or making more than $1,500-$1,600 a month, you will likely have a hard time convincing a Social Security judge or claims examiner that you can't get a job and keep it.
 For more information, read about substantial gainful activity.
 This same rule applies for SSI eligibility and for SSDI eligibility.